 The Silicon-Valley-San Francisco workforce is highly educated; 43 percent have a bachelor's degree or higher, which is far higher than the national average.
-The overall educational attainment of the population is: 13 percent some high school, 16 percent high school graduate, 20 percent some college, 7 percent associate's degree, 27 percent bachelor's degree, 16 percent graduate degree.4
+The overall educational attainment of the population is: 13 percent some high school, 16 percent high school graduate, 20 percent some college, 7 percent associate's degree, 27 percent bachelor's degree, 16 percent graduate degree.5

 The region's racial and ethnic diversity is also one of its defining features.
 The region has a "minority majority"-it lacks a single racial or ethnic majority.
-A total of thirty-six percent of the population is foreignborn-which is nearly triple the US average and even significantly higher than the California average of 27%.
+A total of thirty-six percent of the population is foreign-born - which is nearly triple the US average and even significantly higher than the California average of 27%.

-While the RPU is one of the most innovative regions in the world today-- led by the IT sector and the highly-skilled activities that it encompasses-the workforce is highly segmented by its share in the region's economic prosperity.
+While the RPU is one of the most innovative regions in the world today-- led by the information technology sector and the highly-skilled activities that it encompasses-the workforce is highly segmented by its share in the region's economic prosperity.
 Although the region has a low unemployment rate of 3.1 percent, over 10 percent of the population has income below the federal poverty level.
-Moreover, the region has had dramatic increases in the cost of housing, with a cost of living approximately twice as high as the national average5.
-There is great diversity within the region itself; median household income ranges among the four counties in the region, from almost \$68,000 in San Benito County to almost \$102,000 in Santa Clara County.
+Moreover, the region has had dramatic increases in the cost of housing, with a cost of living approximately twice as high as the national average6.

-4 "Regional Planning Unit Summary: Bay-Peninsula," Employment Development Department, Labor Market Division, Revised September 1, 2016.
+5 "Regional Planning Unit Summary: Bay-Peninsula," Employment Development Department, Labor Market Division, Revised September 1, 2016.